KHU1399WinterAP/project-team07/README.md

 # Members
  ❇️ We are a four-member team who decided to build and expand this game as our university project, together

-our full names and uni codes 👇🏻
+Our full names and SID 👇🏻
 * Parsa Farahani 992023024

 * Adel Noroozi 992023036